Reading and writing files#

 path/to/directory.zarr:

-Tair time xc yc
+Tair foo t time x xc y yc zarr.json

 path/to/directory.zarr/Tair: